About the Wessex Youth Trust

 Mark Foster-Brown has been Chairman of the Board of Trustees since the charity's inception.
 Previously he spent ten years as a member of the Special Projects Group of The Duke of Edinburgh's Award Scheme.
 Mark is a Partner at Altima Partners LLP, a London based fund management company.

-Robert Clinton was formerly Senior Partner at Farrer & Co and is now a Consultant at the firm.
+Robert Clinton was formerly Senior Partner at Farrer & Co and is involved with a number of other charities.
 Robert was appointed as a Trustee in March 2004.

-Richard Parry is a Partner at Farrer & Co and was appointed as a Trustee in 2009.
+Richard Parry is Senior Partner at Farrer & Co and was appointed as a Trustee in November 2009.